-It is up to individuals to determine whether they are fit to lift or move equipment and furniture.
-If an individual feels that to lift an item could result in injury or exacerbate an existing condition, they will ask for assistance.
+Individuals must use their own judgement and assess their own limits to determine whether they are fit and/or able to lift or move equipment and furniture.
+If an individual feels that to lift an item could result in injury or exacerbate an existing condition, they must ask for assistance.

-The school will ensure that proper mechanical aids and lifting equipment are available in school, and that staff are trained in how to use them safely.
+The school will ensure that proper mechanical aids and lifting equipment are available if required, and that staff are trained in how to use them safely.

-Staff and pupils are expected to use the following basic manual handling procedure:
+Staff and students are expected to use the following basic manual handling procedure:

-- Plan the lift and assess the load.
-If it is awkward or heavy, use a mechanical aid, such as a trolley, or ask another person to help. - Take the more direct route that is clear from obstruction and is as flat as possible. - Ensure the area where you plan to offload the load is clear. - When lifting, bend your knees and keep your back straight, feet apart and angled out.
+Plan the lift and assess the load.
+If it is awkward or heavy, use a mechanical aid, such as a trolley, or ask another person to help.

+- Take the more direct route that is clear from obstruction and is as flat as possible. - Ensure the area where you plan to offload the load is clear. - When lifting, bend your knees and keep your back straight, feet apart and angled out.
 Ensure the load is held close to the body and firmly.
 Lift smoothly and slowly and avoid twisting, stretching, and reaching where practicable.